Why Build Steel Mountain Bike Frames?

 Damage to aluminium can result in crack initiation sites and subsequent fatigue damage.
 That’s bad.

 Although steel as a material is much stiffer than aluminium and carbon fibre (200GPa for steel, 70GPa for aluminium and similar for quasi-isotropic carbon fibre), wall thickness and manufacturing mean steel bikes tend to use smaller diameter tubes, whereas aluminium and carbon use larger diameter tubes.
-The smaller diameter tubes are more flexible resulting in a more compliant frame.
-The benefits of this are discussed elsewhere.

-Quiet at the Back!
+Quiet at the back!

 Another benefit of small-diameter steel tubes is acoustics.